idlesign/makeapp/README.rst

 *Simplifies Python application rollout by providing its basic structure.*

+* Make a skeleton for your new application with one console command.
+* Automatically create a VCS repository for your application.
+* Automatically check whether the chosen application name is not already in use.
+* Customize new application layouts with `skeleton templates`.
+* Put some skeleton default settings into a configuration file not to mess with command line switches anymore.

 Make new application skeleton using interactive mode (`-i`)::

     ./makeapp.py my_new_app /home/idle/dev/my_new_app_env/ -i -d "My application." --author "idle sign"